hapi-server/data-specification/README.md

 ```
 http://example.com/hapi/data?id=DATA&time.min=T1&time.max=T2&fields=mag_GSE&avg=5s
 ```
-the server should throw an error with a BAD_REQUEST response code to indicate that an invalid request parameter was provided.
+the server should throw an error with a status of "1400 - Bad Request" with HTTP status of 400.
+The server could optionally be more specific with "1401 = misspelled or invalid request parameter" with an HTTP code of 404 - Not Found.

 In following general security practices, HAPI servers should carefully screen incoming request parameter names values.
-Unknown request parameters and values should not be echoed in the error response.
+Unknown request parameters and values, including incorrectly formatted time values, should not be echoed in the error response.

 # Adoption